 Communication, Film, and Theatre

-Theatre Major and Minor
+Film and Digital Storytelling Major and Minor

-Are employed within eight months of graduation.
+are employed within eight months of graduation.

-Are in volunteer service programs such as AmeriCorps.
+are in volunteer service programs, such as Americorps.

-Are accepted into graduate school or a professional internship.
+enter graduate school or a professional internship.

-Media, Politics & Technology
+Media, Politics and Technology

 Popular Culture and Civic Life

-Theatre majors learn to:
+Film and Digital Storytelling majors learn to:

 Situate works and ideas in historical, cultural, and political contexts.